Normal families of holomorphic mappings between complex Finsler manifolds: Main theorems

-Now we introduce and prove the complex Finsler version of basic theorem. \begin{theorem} A strongly negatively curved family of $\mathcal{F}$ of holomorphic mappings from a complex manifold $M$ into a strongly pseudoconvex complex Finsler manifold $(N,G=F^2)$ is equicontinuous.
-If $(N,G=F^2)$ is complete, then $\mathcal{F}$ is normal. \end{theorem} \begin{proof} The idea of the following proof was originally given by H. H. Wu \cite{WHS} in establishing basic theorem of normal families of holomorphic mappings in Hermitian manifold.
+In particular, $K_1 \geq 0,$ then any holomorphic map $f$ from $M$ into $N$ is constant. \end{theorem} Now we introduce and prove the complex Finsler version of basic theorem. \begin{theorem} A strongly negatively curved family of $\mathcal{F}$ of holomorphic mappings from a complex manifold $M$ into a complex Finsler manifold $(N,G=F^2)$ is equicontinuous.
+If $(N,G=F^2)$ is complete, then $\mathcal{F}$ is normal. \end{theorem} \begin{proof} The idea of the following proof was originally given by Wu \cite{WHS} in establishing basic theorem of normal families of holomorphic mappings in Hermitian manifold.

-Suppose we know that $\mathcal{F}$ is equicontinuous and $N$ is complete, then by Theorem \ref{hopf} and \cite[p.
-197, Lemma 1.1, (iii)]{WHS}, $\mathcal{F}$ is normal.
+Suppose we know that $(N,G=F^2)$ is complete, then by Theorem \ref{hopf}, each of bounded subset of $N$ is compact and relatively compact.
+Combining with Lemma \ref{normal}, we know that $\mathcal{F}$ is normal.
 Hence it suffices to prove the equicontinuity of $\mathcal{F}$, assuming that it is strongly negatively curved.
-This is an entirely local question, so we fix an arbitrary point $p \in M$, and take $p$-centered coordinate functions $\{z_1,\cdots,z_m\}$ so that the unit ball $B^n=\{\sum_{i=1}^m |z_i|^2 <1\}$ is well defined.
-For convenience, we assume $\mathcal{F}$ is strongly negatively curved of order $-1$, and that the Bergman metric $h_b$ on the unit ball $B^n$ (which is a K\"ahler metric of constant \textit{holomorphic sectional curvature} $-1$, and its sectional curvature of $(B^n, h_b)$ takes values in the interval $[-1, -\frac{1}{4}]$, see F. Y. Zheng \cite{ZFY}, p.
-179).
+This is an entirely local question, so we fix an arbitrary point $p \in M$, and take $p$-centered coordinate functions $\{z_1,\cdots,z_m\}$ so that the unit ball $B^n(o)=\{\sum_{i=1}^m |z_i|^2 <1\}$ is well defined.
+For convenience, we assume $\mathcal{F}$ is strongly negatively curved of order $-1$, and that the Bergman metric $h_b$ on the unit ball $B^n(o)$ (which is a K\"ahler metric of constant \textit{holomorphic sectional curvature} $-1$, and its sectional curvature of $(B^n(o), h_b)$ takes values in the interval $[-1, -\frac{1}{4}]$, see Zheng \cite{ZFY}).
 Applying Theorem \ref{SL}, we have

 Therefore, for any $q \in B^n$ and $f\in \mathcal{F}$, we have

 where $d_G$ and $d_{h_b}$ are respectively the integrated form of $G$ and $h_b$.\\ Hence equicontinuous is now obvious: if $\varepsilon$ is given, a ball $B_1$ of radius $\frac{1}{2}\varepsilon$ relative to $d_{h_b}$ around the origin of $B^n$ so that if $q_1, q_2$ are in $B_1$, and $f \in \mathcal{F}$, we have